ebzzry/ebzzry.github.io/en/fkd/nix.md

 This tells us that `default.nix`, is a function with a parameter as an attribute with two elements.
 The function returns the result of calling `stdenv.mkDerivation` with the input of an attribute value.
-The value for the `name` attribute is a string with the format *packagename-X.Y.Z*, where packagename is the name of the package and X.Y.Z is the version number.
-The value for the `src` attribute is the value returned by calling the `fetchurl` function, with another set attribute argument.
+The value for the `name` attribute is a string with the format *packagename-X.Y.Z*, where *packagename* is the name of the package and *X.Y.Z* is the version number.
+The value for the `src` attribute is the value returned by calling the `fetchurl` function, with another attribute set argument.
 The value for the `url` attribute should either be a mirror specification, as described in `pkgs/build-support/fetchurl/mirrors.nix`, or a standard URL.
 In this instance, we used the GNU mirror and we interpolated the `name` variable inside that string.
 The value of the `sha256`